JetonDAO/jeton/README.md

 ### Develop Web

-To develop all apps and packages, run the following command:
+To develop only the web app, run the following command:

 ```shell
 cd jeton